 - Technical: These are safeguards that include network and data security.
 Technical safeguards include measures your business can take to reduce the risk of a cyber-security incident, especially relating to improper transmission of ePHI over email or malware.

 - Physical: These are safeguards that protect the physical premises of your business in regards to PHI and infrastructure that can access ePHI.
-Physical safeguards include locks and security systems to protect your office from PHI breaches associated with break-ins.
+Physical safeguards for the CIA Triad include locks and security systems to protect your office from PHI breaches associated with break-ins.

 Confidentiality, integrity, and availability have a direct relationship with HIPAA compliance.
 One of the best ways to address confidentiality, integrity, and availability is through implementing an effective HIPAA compliance program in your business.

 Confidentiality is about ensuring the privacy of PHI.
 In order to maintain the confidentiality of PHI according to the CIA triad, organizations must have the physical, technical, and administrative safeguards in place, as outlined above and in HIPAA regulation.
 These safeguards ensure that PHI is not made available or disclosed to unauthorized individuals.
 Confidentiality is a function of compliance with HIPAA administrative safeguards.